 Liquidity risk is the risk that the Company will not be able to meet its obligations as they become due.
 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when they come due.
-As at November 30, 2017 the Company had a cash balance of \$648,707 to settle current liabilities of \$43,584.
+As at November 30, 2018 the Company had a cash and cash equivalents balance of \$112,198 to settle current liabilities of \$80,678.
 All of the Company's financial liabilities are subject to normal trade terms.